Turtle farming: Southeast Asia

+Turtle and tortoise farming is thought to have prehistoric origins in Southeast Asia, as the elongated tortoise (Indotestudo elongata) was found in 2024 study to have been extended beyond its original range in the Indo-Burma region due to spread by early humans, who used them as a food source.

 P. sinensis is fairly extensively farmed in Thailand, as well, with the (around the late 1990s) estimate of 6 million turtles hatching on Thai farms annually.

 Turtle farming is undertaken in Vietnam, at least on a family farm scale.
 As early as 1993, researchers noted the existence of several hundred families near Hai Duong raising various amphibians and reptiles, including turtles.
 By 2004, companies with herds of several tens of thousand of softshelled turtles were in operation near Ha Tinh; the operators were said to have studied the turtle farming techniques in Thailand.

 Van Hung Village, in Cat Thinh Commune (Văn Chấn District) has been described in the media as a village where family-run turtle farms, which started operating since 1999, have significantly raised the villagers' income and standard of living.
 The turtle species being farmed is described as Trionyx steindachneri, which is a synonym for Palea steindachneri or the wattle-necked softshell turtle.